kylecoding1/hybrid-chaos-theory-cipher-with-a-lattice-based-approach/README.md

 Decryption (Decapsulation) Cycles: 1,901,700

-Quantum Resistance: Leveraging SHA-3, a quantum-resistant hash function, ensures that the model is equipped to handle potential quantum threats.

-Chaos Map Vectorization: The combined chaos map vectorization integrates the logistic map with lattice-based cryptography, adding a layer of complexity that enhances security.

-Key Generation Efficiency: The model's key generation process was timed at 9,655,600 cycles, making it competitive with several Kyber implementations.

-Encryption and Decryption Cycles: The encapsulation (encryption) and decapsulation (decryption) cycles were measured at 2,276,700 and 1,901,700, respectively.
-This highlights the model's capability to perform encryption and decryption tasks efficiently.

 ## Stress Testing

 Decryption Success: True

 Differential Percentage: 99.3042%

 Entropy of Encrypted Message 1: 7.7884 bits

 Entropy of Encrypted Message 2: 7.7734 bits

 Estimated Key Entropy: 256.0 bits

 Key Generation Cycles: 9,655,600 cycles

-Encryption Cycles (Encapsulation): 2,276,700 cycles Decryption Cycles (Decapsulation): 1,901,700 cycles Private Key Entropy: 32,768 bits (approximately) Entropy of Shared Secret Key: 256.0 bits
+Encryption Cycles (Encapsulation): 2,276,700 cycles

+Decryption Cycles (Decapsulation): 1,901,700 cycles

+Private Key Entropy: 32,768 bits (approximately)

+Entropy of Shared Secret Key: 256.0 bits